 Commodity markets have existed for thousands of years and historic findings suggest that tradeable rice futures contracts existed in China 4,000 B.C.
 In Japan, the Dōjima Rice Exchange was founded in the 1730s – a thriving futures exchange where the underlying commodity was rice.
 The exchange was promoted by the samurai, who received their payments in rice.

-The name futures contracts was coined in 1864, when The Chicago Board of Trade (CBOT) listed standardized forward contracts.
+The name futures contracts were coined in 1864, when The Chicago Board of Trade (CBOT) listed standardized forward contracts.
 These early futures contracts had grain as underlyings.